csankat92/musicstreaming_data_modeling/README.md

 As the data engineer assigned to the project my goal is establish the Postgres DB schema and create an ETL pipeline that will pull the json objects into the designed schema.

 #### Database Schema Design and Tables
 The schema designed is based off of a star schema structure.
-The schema design has a single fact table (songplay) and four dimensional tables (users, songs, artists and time) that reference columns in the fact table.
+The schema design has a single fact table (songplay) and three dimensional tables (users, songs and artists) that reference columns in the fact table.

 ###### Fact Table